Scope of this Policy

 We retain your information as long as you engage our services and for a commercially reasonable time thereafter as necessary for backup, archival, fraud prevention or detection, or audit purposes, or as otherwise required by law.
 If you end our engagement, all personal information we hold about you (except to the extent it resides in back-up files) will be erased.

 Transfer of personal data across borders

-We operate our business from the United Kingdom.
+We operate our business in the United Kingdom.
 We may use servers and cloud services to store and process data in other countries and may transfer the data to other countries for the purpose of storage and data management.
 Our business associates and service providers may have access to your personal data in different countries including, without limitation, the UK, the EU and the USA.
-We ensure that when personal data is transferred across borders, we do so in compliance with the law including (in the case of data exported from the EU) by putting in place, as between us and the party receiving the data, contractual terms for the protection of the interests of data subjects in the form approved by the European Commission or, where relevant, we may rely on the recipient of the data participating in a certification programme such as the EU-US Privacy Shield.
+We ensure that when personal data is transferred across borders, we do so in compliance with the law including (in the case of data exported from the EU) by putting in place, between us and the party receiving the data, contractual terms for the protection of the interests of data subjects in the form approved by the European Commission or, where relevant, we may rely on the recipient of the data participating in a certification programme such as the EU-US Privacy Shield.